-Our Story: From Humble Beginnings
+Our Story: From Humble Beginnings to Transformative Impact

 In 1983, a group of Lakeview residents and neighborhood churches came together with a shared purpose: to provide refuge for men experiencing homelessness.
 This collaboration birthed Lakeview Shelter, which operated out of a church basement for over 25 years.
 From these humble beginnings, North Side Housing and Supportive Services (NSHSS) emerged, committed to finding lasting solutions to homelessness.
 During this time, we introduced Permanent Supportive Housing, creating a critical pathway for men to secure long-term, affordable housing and access the services they needed to thrive.